Performance Benchmark on Disaggregated Networks

 - 4 spine switches (white box + NOS)

-- 1 leaf switch (could be a white box+NOS or a brand switch) with 4 x 100G Ethernet connected with spine switches
+- 1 leaf switch (white box + NOS) with 4 x 100G Ethernet connected with spine switches

 - IxNetwork chassis to emulate a leaf switch L2 (with 4 x 100G ports connected with spines), a rack of simulated servers R2 behind L2, and a rack of servers R1 behind L1 with 100G connected with L1